 - SLEEPING BAG (compact and warm)

 You can rent most of the items listed above in our Rental Sleeping Kit.
-We offer two varieties: our basic sleeping kit, which consists of a sleeping bag, sleeping pad, small pillow, rain gear, and plastic mug for $40.00; or, the same basic sleeping kit plus a two-person tent for $65.00.
+We offer two varieties: our basic sleeping kit, which consists of a sleeping bag, sleeping pad, small pillow, rain gear, & plastic mug (yours to keep!) for $50.00, or the same basic sleeping kit plus a spacious two-person tent for $75.00.
 Rentals must be reserved in advance.
-Water bottles and mugs are available for purchase in our store.
-Water bottles are not included in the Rental Sleeping Kits.
+Rentals requested the morning of the trip are subject to availability.
+Water bottles & plastic mugs are available for purchase in our store in Green River.
+Water bottles are only included with BIKE rental.

-Holiday rental bikes with helmets are available for $180.00/bike.
+Holiday rental bikes with helmets are available for $220.00/bike.
 If your personal bike fails to meet our minimum safety standards we will ask you to rent a Holiday bike.
 Bike rentals include a water bottle.
 Holiday rental bikes come with platform pedals only.
-If you have clipless shoes you MUST bring your own pedals.
+If you have clipless shoes you must bring your own pedals.

 RECOMMENDED CLOTHING & GEAR